What Is a Compa Ratio & How to Calculate It

 A pay band is a range of compensation each job should fit within.
 Along with the compa ratio, you should also calculate pay bands for each role.
 This will help you determine how much of an increase you may be able to pay employees who need a bump to stay competitive.

 Let’s consider the Jacksonville office manager’s pay band.
-In general, you can safely assume a 20% swing in either direction of the market rate, making this employee’s pay within their pay band, albeit on the low end at 86.61.
-That’s a good compa ratio to shoot for, too: 80 to 120 tells you you’re being competitive and not at risk of losing employees over paying salaries well below the market rate.
+In general, you can safely assume a 20% swing in either direction of the market rate, making this employee’s pay just under that standard at 76.09.
+A ratio of 80 to 120 is a good target as it shows that you’re being competitive and not at risk of losing employees for paying salaries well below the market rate.

 Why Businesses Use Compa Ratio

-Regardless of your industry, you need to offer competitive salaries to attract high performing employees.
+Regardless of your industry, you need to offer competitive salaries to attract and retain high-performing employees.
 Whether you pay your employees a salary or an hourly rate, competitive pay helps to set your business apart from other companies.

 Knowing your company’s compa ratio will help you:

 - Combat turnover.
-One of the most often cited reasons for employees leaving a company is a salary that doesn’t keep up with market demand.
-Adjusting salaries based on your compa ratio can help with employee retention.
+One of the most cited reasons for employees leaving a company is a salary that doesn’t keep up with market demand.
+Adjusting salaries based on your compa ratio can help with retention—in fact, it is one of our top strategies in our guide to employee retention.

 While employees tend to overestimate what they think they should be paid, they do have a general idea of the market value for their role.
 So should you.